-Section 1 of the bill would authorize subsidiary business entities of EMC's that provide or support "high speed broadband services to one or more households, businesses, or community anchor points in an unserved area" to do both of the following:
+Section 1 of the bill would authorize subsidiary business entities of EMC's that provide or support "high speed broadband services to one or more households, businesses, or community anchor points" to do both of the following:

-- Finance with loans or grants from the Rural Utilities Service of the United States Department of Agriculture (USDA). - o Compensate the EMC at less than full compensation for the use of personnel, services, equipment, or tangible and intangible property.
+- Finance with loans or grants from the Rural Utilities Service of the United States Department of Agriculture (USDA). - Compensate the EMC at less than full compensation for the use of personnel, services, equipment, or tangible and intangible property.